 We’ll stay in hotels, alburgues, and municipals along the way, giving you a range of lodging styles.
 What delights and experiences await you!
 We’ll eat in cafes, bars, and restaurants.

-Excluded: Travel to and from Porto and Santiago, lodging beyond the 3 cities above, meals, beverages/alcohol, snacks, entry fees, luggage transport between villages, and incidentals.
+Excluded: Travel to and from Porto and Santiago, lodging beyond the 3 stops mentioned above, meals, beverages/alcohol, snacks, entry fees, luggage transport between villages, and incidentals.

 The pilgrimage with coaching costs US$1,200.
 A deposit by check of $600 per person will be required once you’re accepted for this trip.